-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Last Thursday, the governor outlined a plan for colleges and universities to reopen this coming fall, while addressing his plan to remove the Robert E. Lee monument from Richmond’s Monument Avenue and Richmond protests, which have remained ongoing.

-So now, on June 18, Gov. Northam is expected to address what his plan for Phase 3 of reopening the commonwealth will look like as trends on hospitalizations, deaths, and percent positivity continue heading down.
+So now, on June 18, Gov. Northam addressed what his plan for Phase 3 of reopening the commonwealth will look like as trends on hospitalizations, deaths, and percent positivity continue heading down.

 As of Thursday morning’s latest COVID-19 numbers for Virginia, the ‘percent positivity’ rate of how many Virginians are testing positive for COVID-19 has been steadily decreasing over time, though daily testing numbers in recent days have fallen.